Danack/RfcCodex/annotations.md

 The last vote on a RFC that implemented annotations failed on a vote of 14-22.

-One of the main reasons for this is that the people who use annotation, particularly Drupal and Doctrine projects said that the proposed implementation was not a good fit for their use cases.
+One of the main reasons for this is that the people who use annotations, particularly Drupal and Doctrine projects said that the proposed implementation was not a good fit for their use cases.

 The data that could be stored according to that RFC was either an array of strings, or array of ast\nodes.